 - Any mention of waist collapse or hip tilt.

-Beds that support Mia well usually suit many average or light side sleepers, when paired with the right pillow height.
+Beds that support Mia well usually work better for many average or lighter side sleepers, especially with the right pillow height.

 Heavier Sleepers and Taller Bodies